-Sarah Passby was diagnosed with stage 3a ovarian cancer earlier this year and is currently undergoing chemotherapy.
+Sarah Passby was diagnosed with stage 3a ovarian cancer in March 2016 and underwent chemotherapy.
 She shares her story and the reasons she is so passionate about raising awareness of the disease.

 "I first started to feel quite poorly in August 2015.
 I had previously been to the doctors with tummy pains and what I thought were menopausal symptoms.

 I was given hormonal treatment but by December I was feeling really rough.
 I had a swollen tummy, pain and bloating.
 I'd lost weight and was feeling full after eating even small meals.

 I was given medication for IBS and menopause.
 It was even suggested that I might have a grumbling appendix.